 Fitbit Flex vs Fitbit Zip for kids

 Having owned both the Fitbit Flex and the Fitbit Zip, I much prefer the less expensive Fitbit Zip.
 Not only did I not use the extra features the Fitbit Flex offers, I like to be able to see right on the Fitbit Zip’s screen how many steps I’ve acquired, instead of checking my smart phone multiple times a day.
-Learn more about Fitbit One vs Fitbit Zip and Fitbit vs Jawbone.
+Learn more about Fitbit One vs Fitbit Zip and Fitbit vs Jawbone to make your choice.
 Hands down, the best Fitbit for kids is the Fitbit Zip.

 Fitbit Flex Review – aka Fitbit band or Fitbit bracelet